What to do if you can't get the school you want

 Late application appeals - if you submit an appeal for either of the above after the deadline stated on the decision letter sent to you, the appeal will be heard within 30 school days of the appeal being lodged.
 Where an appeal in this category would have to be heard before an appeal received on time, the appeal will be heard at the same time or after the other appeal otherwise an injustice could occur and could be unfair.

-Appeals for any other year groups - appeals for any other year group must be heard within 30 days of the appeal being received from the parent.
+Appeals for any other year groups - appeals for any other year group must be heard within 30 school days of the appeal being received from the parent.

 Who will hear our appeal?